BND Hamburger Icon

 • Sends a $2,000 invoice for a custom order it fulfilled

-How to choose the right method for your business
+How to choose the right accounting method for your business

 The best accounting method for your business depends on several factors.
-In general, cash accounting is best for small businesses and businesses that do not carry inventory as part of their operations.
-Alternatively, large businesses and inventory-based businesses should opt for accrual basis accounting.
+In general, straight cash accounting is popular with small businesses.
+Businesses that carry inventory as part of their operations may choose a hybrid or accrual system.
+Alternatively, large businesses generally use accrual basis accounting to track income and other financial metrics more accurately.
 Small businesses that are expected to grow may also want to start with accrual basis accounting so they’re prepared for future accounting needs.

-If you have the option of cash or accrual accounting, most top accounting software programs make it easy to choose the one you want to use for your business; some even provide guidance to determine which one will benefit you more.
+The best accounting software programs make it easy to choose whether you want to use cash or accrual accounting for your business; some even provide guidance to determine which one will benefit you more.

 author image